Old Paradigms – New Norms.

 Before we consider new norms, we need a little context to inform our assumptions, values, knowledge and skills.
 What follows is an outline of my own paradigm, my own conceptual map, that informs how I see the world to be, in order to rethink the old paradigm I grew up in.

 In short, as a baby boomer, I took for granted ideas of unfettered global travel, a diet rich in meat, cheap consumer goods, and an increasingly wealthier life than my parents.
 I also took fresh water, topsoil and the arrivals of moths and butterflies as a given.
-Technological progress was an unequivocal ‘good thing’, as was transport by car and a take-make-waste linear production model which bottled water exemplifies.
+Technological progress. including nuclear power, was an unequivocal ‘good thing’, as was transport by car and a take-make-waste linear production model which bottled water exemplifies.
 Despite the Cold War, most of us never considered a nuclear war to be on the cards.
 We were blissfully unaware of the near misses and I was too young to remember the Cuban Missile Crisis.

-I also took for granted that the world system is what Immanuel Wallerstein called ‘Core-Periphery’, in which the mass reserve army of labour of the global south (periphery), work to supply the services, goods and material resources for consumption in developing countries (core).
+I also took for granted, and was not aware that the world system characterised by what Immanuel Wallerstein called ‘Core-Periphery’, in which the mass reserve army of labour of the global south (periphery) work to supply the services, goods and material resources for consumption in developing countries (core).
 You can see it clearly in any big city you visit.